-- Around 1 in 3 children aged 5 to 14 in sub-Saharan Africa labours, compared to only 1 in 20 in the Central and Eastern European/Commonwealth of Independent States. - Children living in the poorest households and in rural areas are most likely to be involved in child labour. - Boys are more likely to be engaged in child labour than girls, but those burdened with household chores are overwhelmingly girls.
+- Around 1 in 3 children aged 5 to 14 are engaged in child labour in sub-Saharian Africa, compared to only 1 in 20 in the Central and Eastern European/Commonwealth of Independent States. - Children living in the poorest households and in rural areas are most likely to be involved in child labour. - Boys and girls are equally likely to be engaged in child labour.